N3kowarriorCZenchilada/HP-Elitebook-1050G1Hackintosh/README.md

 HP Elitebook 1050G1Hackintosh based on Opencore 0.9.5

 #**Before Installation**
+Also dont forget to hide TMP chip and disable legacy and SecureBoot in your bios.

 1: Use SSDTTime to **generate device specific aspci** /Just replace mine